About String project

 THE PRESCHOOL PROGRAM: CADETS

 Our preschool cadet program, called Cadets, is a two-year program using the Suzuki Method and is open to four & five-year-old beginners.
 All students who begin an instrument with the String Project while in this age range participate in the Cadet program, regardless of their actual school experience.
 Cadet students all begin on violin and cello.
 Parents of students interested in viola or bass should not be dissuaded from joining Cadets, as the early start to music instruction will only help build a thorough base of music skills, and making the transition to another instrument in a few years is very feasible.
 Cadets is for both parents and students.
 They practice together and attend all classes, lessons, and other activities together.
-Students and parents attend one 30-minute group class on Saturdays.
 During the week, cadet students attend one class with their “pod,” a small group of students who take a group lesson together regularly.
 Cadet families also have one 30-minute private lesson each week.
 In the initial stages of Cadets, parents will learn the instrument along with their children in order to serve as the “home teacher.”
 As the students grow older, their attention spans lengthen, and their repertoire of skills and tunes increase, the majority of lesson time will shift from training parents in the skills to be taught and monitored at home to directly working with the student.
 For more information on the Suzuki Method, visit the Suzuki Association of the Americas website.

 THE REGULAR (SCHOOL-AGED) PROGRAM

-Orchestra students participate in a technique & Repertoire class as well as their orchestra.
-All students in the regular program also attend a class in our Musicianship sequence: classes that cover such topics as music reading, music theory, ear training, improvisation, and music history, among others.
 View the Guidelines for exactly which ensemble or orchestra a prospective student can expect to be placed in.
 These are the same guidelines that current students follow to be promoted to a new ensemble.
-The guidelines are based on the Suzuki Method repertoire, but literature of of similar difficulty that demonstrates the same skills can be substituted; scales, arpeggios, and other requirements should be performed as listed on the promotional guidelines.
-In addition to a list of repertoire and exercises that vary by level, students’ success in moving from one level to another, and especially in joining the program, depends on proper setup and technique as outlined in our technique and posture checklists.
+The guidelines are based on the Suzuki Method repertoire, but literature of similar difficulty that demonstrates the same skills can be substituted; scales, arpeggios, and other requirements should be performed as listed on the promotional guidelines.

 GUITAR PROGRAM